MicrosoftDocs/azure-docs/articles/container-apps/tutorial-dev-services-kafka.md

     ----

-1. Make sure to login and upgrade/register all providers needed for your Azure Subscription
+1. Make sure to log in and upgrade/register all providers needed for your Azure Subscription

     ```bash
     az login